FOREVER FAMILIES

 COSTA RICA ADOPTION TEAM

-Our in country representative, Ana Maria, facilities all adoptions through AGCI’s Colombia program!
-Additionally, AGCI works closely with a team of social workers.
-These social workers visit children and orphanages throughout Colombia to determine whether kids should be eligible for adoption or reunited with their birth families and then put a plan in place to make it happen.
+Our in-country representatives support with the facilitation of all adoptions through AGCI’s Costa Rica program!
+Additionally, AGCI works closely with the Central Authority that oversees adoptions in Costa Rica, PANI.
+PANI has a team of psychologists and social workers who often visit children and orphanages throughout Costa Rica to determine the needs of children and create plans to advocate for them!
+PANI also receives information from the court system in Costa Rica regarding the legal freeing process or the process of determining whether kids should be eligible for adoption or reunited with their birth families.
+Then, everyone involved works together to put a plan in place to make it happen.